APoniatowski/gitlab-reinstaller/README.md

   cd your-repo
   ```

-3. Edit the Script: Open the script file (`reinstall_gitlab.sh`) using a text editor and configure the variables at the top of the script:
+3. Edit the Script: Open the script file (`gitlab-reinstaller.sh`) using a text editor and configure the variables at the top of the script:

   - `gitlab_version`: Set it to the GitLab CE version you want to install.
 You can find the desired version on the GitLab website or in the official GitLab CE repository.